Ahmed-Arafat10/Linux-Documentation/Linux Session #1.md

 ```

 - VIP Note: extension in linus is useless (don't affect file itself), but we use it
-to make name of file Discriptive
+to make name of file Descriptive
 - Example: file.txt , file.mp4 , file.png , file.gz
 -    text          video     photo         zipped